KredeGC/KTL/README.md

 # Installation
 As this is a header-only library, you can simply copy the header files directly into your project.
-The header files can either be downloaded from the [release page](https://github.com/KredeGC/KTL/releases) or from the [`include/`](https://github.com/KredeGC/KTL/tree/master/include/ktl) directory on the master branch.
+The header files can either be downloaded from the [releases page](https://github.com/KredeGC/KTL/releases) or from the [`include/`](https://github.com/KredeGC/KTL/tree/master/include/ktl) directory on the master branch.
 The source and header files inside the `src/` directory are only tests and should not be included into your project.

+# Usage
+This library was made with C++17 in mind and may or may not be compatible with earlier versions.
+The library has 3 main files that you can include into your application.
+* [`ktl/ktl.h`](https://github.com/KredeGC/KTL/tree/master/include/ktl/ktl.h) - Includes everything into this translation unit
+* [`ktl/ktl_alloc_fwd.h`](https://github.com/KredeGC/KTL/tree/master/include/ktl/ktl_alloc_fwd.h) - Includes forward declarations for all the allocators
+* [`ktl/ktl_container_fwd.h`](https://github.com/KredeGC/KTL/tree/master/include/ktl/ktl_container_fwd.h) - Includes forward declarations for all the containers

+If you only need a specific allocator, container or forward declaration, you can simply include the ones you need.
+Forward declaration files are postfixed with `_fwd` in their name.
+Allocators and containers are separated into the [`allocators/`](https://github.com/KredeGC/KTL/tree/master/include/ktl/allocators) and [`containers/`](https://github.com/KredeGC/KTL/tree/master/include/ktl/containers) directories.

+For more information about a specific type, you can look in the interface descriptions below or look up the source code or tests.
+You can also look at the examples in [Allocator examples](#allocator-examples).

 # Allocators
 This library contains 2 different types of allocators: